Ibrahim Taiwo: Participation in the Nigerian Military Coup of 1975

 Taiwo played a central role in the coup that ousted Yakubu Gowon and brought Murtala Mohammed to power, under cover of his supply and transport duties in the army, working closely with Lieutenant Colonel Muhammadu Buhari.

 Casualty of the 1976 Military Coup

 Taiwo was the military governor of Kwara State during the failed coup of 13 February 1976, in which the then head of state, General Murtala Mohammed, was assassinated.
-He was also killed by the coup plotters because of his alliance with the late head of state.
+Ibrahim Taiwo was also killed by the coup plotters because of his alliance with the late head of state.
 General Olusegun Obasanjo was later appointed as head of state, keeping the rest of General Murtala Mohammed's chain of command in place.